 Transferring money to the UK – selling

-If you’re looking to transfer money to the UK as a one-off, maybe because you’ve sold a property abroad, there are several steps you should take to minimize the costs.
-HiFX recommends that you:
+If you’re looking to transfer money to the UK as a one-off, maybe because you’ve sold a property abroad, there are several steps you should take to minimise the costs.
+HiFX (now XE) recommends that you:

 - Get currency accounts organised.
 Open an account with a currency specialist in the UK early on in the conveyancing period.

 - Give your overseas lawyer clear instructions.
 Make sure that you instruct your overseas lawyer (in writing) before the sale is complete to send the funds directly to your currency company who will then transfer it to you in Sterling.

 SAVVY TIP: If you don’t do this, your overseas lawyer will usually send the proceeds direct to your international bank account or even create a European bank draft which may take weeks to clear.
 If you instruct your lawyer to send the money direct to your UK bank account, you will get an exchange rate usually somewhere between commercial and tourist rate and often won’t know what this is until after it’s been converted.

 Transferring money abroad – buying

 If you’re buying a property abroad because you’re buying an overseas property, you should make sure that you know how much your final cost will be.
 There’s more about the costs of buying abroad in an article called finding your dream overseas property elsewhere in this section.

 - Fluctuating exchange rates can make a huge difference to the final price you pay for your overseas property.

 - Currency specialists will allow you to lock into favourable exchange rates for up to a year ahead (in some cases, up to two years) which means you don’t have to worry about the risk of the exchange rate moving against you.